Zeioth/distroupdate.nvim/README.md

 ## Available options
 All options described here are 100% optional and you don't need to define them to use this plugin.

+### Updater options
+Options to configure what version/commit will be downloaded.

 | Name                 | Default value                                  | Description                            |
 |----------------------|------------------------------------------------|----------------------------------------|
 | **channel**          | `stable`                                       | Channel used by the command            |